Fish Resource Links

 Much of what we know about methylmercury toxicity in humans stems from several mass poisoning events that occurred in Japan during the 1950s and 1960s, and Iraq during the 1970s.
 In Japan, a chemical factory discharged vast quantities of mercury into several bays near fishing villages.
 Many people who consumed large amounts of fish from these bays became seriously ill or died over a period of several years.
 In Iraq, thousands of people were poisoned by eating contaminated bread that was mistakenly made from seed grain treated with methylmercury.

 In recent studies of high fish-eating populations in different parts of the world, researchers have been able to detect more subtle effects of methylmercury toxicity in children whose mothers frequently ate seafood containing low to moderate mercury concentrations during their pregnancy.
-Several studies found slight decreases in learning ability, language skills, attention and/or memory in some of these children.
-These effects were not obvious without using very specialized and sensitive tests.
+The effects reported were slight decreases in learning ability, language skills, attention and/or memory in some of these children.
+These effects were not obvious without using very specialized tests.
 Children may have increased susceptibility to the effects of methylmercury through adolescence, as the nervous system continues to develop during this time.

 Methylmercury builds up in the body if exposure continues to occur over time.
-Exposure to relatively high doses of methylmercury for a long period of time may also cause problems in other organs such as the kidneys and heart.
+Exposure to relatively high doses of methylmercury for a long period of time may also cause problems in other organs.

-Can mercury poisoning occur from eating fish in California?
+Can mercury poisoning occur from eating sport fish in California?

-No case of mercury poisoning has been reported from eating California sport fish.
-The levels of mercury in California fish are much lower than those that occurred during the Japanese outbreak.
-Therefore, overt poisoning resulting from sport fish consumption in California would not be expected.
 At the levels of mercury found in California fish, symptoms associated with methylmercury are unlikely unless someone eats much more than what is recommended or is particularly sensitive.
-The fish consumption guidelines are designed to protect against subtle effects that would be difficult to detect but could still occur following unrestricted consumption of California sport fish.
+The OEHHA fish consumption guidelines are designed to protect against subtle effects that would be difficult to detect but could still occur following unrestricted consumption of California sport fish.
 This is especially true in the case of fetuses and children.